Inter Professional Studies

 IPS 502 Advanced Ethical Decision Making in Health Care 3.0 Credits

-The focus of this course is to develop the student's ability to identify ethical dilemmas, apply moral reasoning, and then take action necessary to resolve the dilemma.
+The focus of this course is to develop the student's ability to identify ethical dilemmas, apply moral reasoning, and then take the action necessary to resolve the dilemma.
 Questions of clinical and applied ethics, including basic principles and theories that support and challenge the decision making process will be examined from various perspectives to address the moral difficulties the advance practice health care provider is likely to encounter.

 Repeat Status: Not repeatable for credit